denekm/reading-notes/read10.md

 *Reference erros occur when we are try using a variable that has noe been declared `Uncaught ReferenceError: Joe is not defined`

-2. What is a ‘syntax error’?
+2.What is a ‘syntax error’?

-* Syntax error occurs when the code can't be parsed
+*Syntax error occurs when the code can't be parsed

-3. What is a ‘range error’?
+3 What is a ‘range error’?

-* Range error occurs when the length is invalid
+*Range error occurs when the length is invalid

-4. What is a ‘type error’?
+4.What is a ‘type error’?

-* Type error occurs when the types we are trying to access doesn't match
+*Type error occurs when the types we are trying to access doesn't match

-5. What is a breakpoint?
+5.What is a breakpoint?

 *A breakpoint is used in debugging in order to help us find bugs in our code

 6. What does the word ‘debugger’ do in your code?

-* It shows us the history
+*It shows us the history